RayDeeUx/More-Level-Tags/README.md

 Check this mod in the in-game Geode mod index to learn more!

-This [Geode mod](https://geode-sdk.org) is a (consenting) continuation of TheSillyDoggo's "More Level Tags" mod, and is licensed under the LGPLv2 license.
+This [Geode mod](https://geode-sdk.org) is a (consensual) continuation of TheSillyDoggo's "More Level Tags" mod, and is licensed under the LGPLv2 license.